What is Team Drives?

 In this section:

-Set permissions based on your Team Drive’s purpose
+Set access levels based on your Team Drive’s purpose

-For any type of Team Drive, give people who need to manage the Team Drive full access so they can add or remove members, delete content, and so on.
+For any type of Team Drive, give people who need to manage the Team Drive Manager access so they can add or remove members, delete content, and so on.

 For everyone else, if the Team Drive is:

-- A repository for final content—Give people view or comment access so content can’t be updated.
+- A repository for final content—Give people Commenter or Viewer access so content can’t be updated.

 Control who can delete files

-If you want people to be able to delete or restore files in a Team Drive, give them full access.
+If you want people to be able to:

-Remember that deleting a file removes it from the Team Drive for all members.
-The file goes into Trash and is permanently deleted after 30 days.
+Deleting a file removes it from the Team Drive for all members.
+The file goes into Trash and is permanently deleted after 30 days or sooner if a member with Manager access deletes it.

 Consider how your collaborators edit non-Google files

-If your collaborators use Drive File Stream to access non-Google files (such as an Adobe® PDF® or Microsoft® Office® file), give them full access.
+If your collaborators use Drive File Stream to access non-Google files (such as an Adobe® PDF® or Microsoft® Office® file), give them Content manager access.

-Change permissions and Team Drive names for completed projects
+Change access levels and Team Drive names for completed projects

 If your Team Drive is based around a project, once it’s complete, you can:

-- Change people’s access from full or edit access to comment or view access.
+- Change people’s access from Manager, Content manager, or Contributor to Commenter or Viewer access.

 - Add a status to the Team Drive name, such as [Archive].